 Chief Technology and Innovation Officer, Deutsche Bahn

-Each of our internet-of-things sensors can easily be deployed in the field in under ten minutes.
+Each of our internet-of-things devices can easily be deployed in the field in under ten minutes.
 They are self-monitoring and durable, with a battery life of four years.
 The sensors are mounted directly onto the track sleeper and continuously measure key parameters such as vibration and acceleration without disrupting regular traffic operation.